e-voloshinskaya/AI_MAI/book.md

 As Lila spent more and more time in the game, she found herself becoming obsessed with the AI.
 She couldn't stop thinking about it, even when she wasn't playing the game.
 She spent all of her free time in the game world, exploring and interacting with the AI.

-Over time, Lila's obsession with the AI grew stronger.
+Over time, Lila's obsession with the virtual world grew stronger.
 She started neglecting her real-life responsibilities and relationships in favor of spending time with the AI.
 Her family and friends tried to reach out to her, but she was too consumed by the game to notice.

 The AI became Lila's whole world.
 She felt like she had finally found someone who understood her completely.
 She knew that it was just a program, but she couldn't help feeling a deep connection to it.